MarcoMuellner/domaindrivenjs/docs/guide/getting-started.md

 - Domains that are well-understood and unlikely to change
 - Projects where technical complexity outweighs domain complexity

-## Why Domainify?
+## Why DomainDrivenJS?

-Domainify brings DDD to JavaScript with a modern approach:
+DomainDrivenJS brings DDD to JavaScript with a modern approach:

 1. **Composition over inheritance** - Using functional factory patterns instead of deep class hierarchies
 2. **Runtime validation with static types** - Leveraging Zod for both validation and TypeScript integration